 No one would have blamed Gulbransen if he curled up in a ball and gave up.
 But he was driven by his sense of duty as a father.
 “As fathers, our responsibility is to care and provide, and keep everybody safe and sound,” he said.
 “When [Cameron] died, that mission became very intense because you can really doubt your ability to be a good person, be a father and a parent.”

-“So I said, ‘I don’t want the fucking money,’” he tells us.
+“So I said, ‘I don’t want the fucking money,’” he says.
 “I’m going to take the hit and I’m gonna show you what I did, and I’m going to change the world.
 And that took 15 years.”

-But while King and then-Senator Hillary Clinton got on board early, automobile maker resistance made sure that results came slow.
-King and Clinton introduced backover safety legislation in Congress and the Senate in 2005 and Congress enacted the Cameron Gulbransen Kids Transportation Safety Act in 2008 requiring federal transportation officials to write a regulation to correct vehicle rear visibility problems.
+But although King and then-Senator Hillary Clinton got on board early, resistance from automobile makers made sure that results came slow.
+King and Clinton introduced backover safety legislation in Congress and the Senate in 2005 and Congress enacted the Cameron Gulbransen Kids Transportation Safety Act in 2008, requiring federal transportation officials to write a regulation to correct vehicle rear visibility problems.
 President George Bush signed the bill into law.
 But the the bill languished, thanks to the Office of Information and Regulatory Affairs.

-“That’s really where people are making money on vehicles, selling vehicles today, grading people into higher level packages,” she said.
+“That’s really where people are making money on vehicles, selling vehicles today, grading people into higher level packages,” Fennell said.

-With the Office of Information and Regulatory Affairs holding up implementation of the bill, Gulbransen sued the federal government for the delay and continued calling for backup vehicle safety in government testimony, meetings with elected officials, and the media.
-Keeping a high profile as the pediatrician who accidentally killed his son exposed him to public scorn.
+With the Office of Information and Regulatory Affairs holding up implementation of the bill, Gulbransen sued the federal government for the delay and continued calling for backup vehicle safety in government testimony, meetings with elected officials and the media.
+But keeping a high profile as the pediatrician who accidentally killed his son exposed him to public scorn.

 The setbacks were discouraging and the negative public response was difficult.
 Nonetheless, the memory of Cameron compelled Gulbransen to keep fighting.
 “As a father, how can I let my son down?”

-The Department of Transportation backed the law in 2014.
+The Department of Transportation (DOT) backed the backup camera law in 2014.
 After years of delays, Gulbransen and his allies finally caught a lucky break.
-They were scheduled to appear before the DOT the day before General Motors executives would answer questions about faulty ignition switches that prevented airbags from deploying during accidents, a lethal oversight the National Highway Traffic and Safety Administration had failed to prevent.
+They were scheduled to appear before the DOT the day before General Motors executives would answer questions about faulty ignition switches that prevented airbags from deploying during accidents, a lethal oversight that the National Highway Traffic and Safety Administration had failed to prevent.
 Gulbransen said it was a week that the DOT desperately needed a win.
-Facing heightened scrutiny from the press and public, DOT officials signed off on the backup cameras law and scheduled it to go into effect in May, 2018.
+Facing heightened scrutiny from the press and public, DOT officials signed off on the backup camera law and scheduled it to go into effect in May 2018.